PrecisionGazeMouse/PGMWebsite/content/manual.md

 ## System requirements

 To run this software, I recommend you install a gaze tracker, such as Tobii Eye Tracker, and a head tracker such as webcam.
-It also requires Windows 7 or higher.
+It also requires Windows 7 or 10.
 I’ve tested with the below hardware, but other options may work.

 **Recommended Hardware:**